Discover a different side to the city with this guide to the quirkiest, most unusual things to do in Prague

 Prague is one of the most surprising and intriguing cities in the world.
 Below a surface of baroque buildings and gothic churches, is a culture that’s creatively and artistically diverse, with quirky attractions constantly popping up in the least expected places.
 From avant-garde art installations like Metalmorphosis by David Černý to architectural feats such as Dancing House and intriguing spaces like Futura Gallery, discover another side to the city with this guide to the most unusual things to do in Prague.

 David Černý is one of the most important and influential sculptors in the Czech Republic, known for his creative and often controversial large-scale installations.
 The artist has placed a number of his works around his hometown, Prague.
-One of the latest is Metalmorphosis, a kinetic sculpture of writer Franz Kafka’s head, made of several metallic layers, which continuously rotate.
-Named after the author’s book Metamorphosis, the large mirrored installation can be found in a city centre plaza next to Národní Třída metro station.ity.
+One of the latest is Metalmorphosis, a kinetic sculpture of writer Franz Kafka’s head, made of several metallic layers, that continuously rotate.
+Named after the author’s book Metamorphosis, the large mirrored installation can be found in a city center plaza next to Národní Třída metro station. it.

 High on the list of unusual things to do in Prague is a trip to The Museum of Historical Chamber Pots and Toilets.
 The eccentric museum, which prides itself on holding the world’s largest collection of bathroom objects, presents the history of waste disposal in an entertaining, artistic and informative manner.
 While not the most charming of attractions in Prague, it’s certainly unique and is sure to leave guests appreciating modern day facilities.
 Highlights of the collection include chamber pots made for Napoleon Bonaparte, as well as the Lincoln Bedroom at The White House in Washington DC.